Cornish hurling: Modern survival of the game

-Up until the 19th century the game was still relatively common, with many Cornish towns and villages holding a match on feast and fair days, and games between St Columb Major and Newquay survived into the early 1900s.
+Up until the 19th century, the game was still relatively common, with many Cornish towns and villages holding a match on feast and fare days, and games between St Columb Major and Newquay survived into the early 1900s.
 The town of Helston used to hold a hurl following the 'beating of the bounds', but the tradition there died out in the early 20th century.

 The matches at St Columb and St Ives, and the game played as part of the beating the bounds ceremony at Bodmin are the only instances of the sport today.

 St Columb Hurling

 The traditional St Columb Major hurling matches take place on Shrove Tuesday and the Saturday 11 days later; the sport has been played at St Columb on those dates since before records began.
 The usually rough game is played on the town's streets and the surrounding countryside, between two teams: the Townsmen (who live in St Columb town) and the Countrymen (who live in the rest of the parish).